 About our flights to Auckland

-Air New Zealand operates non-stop flights to Auckland from Fiji, Samoa, Tonga, Rarotonga, Tahiti, Niue, New Caledonia, Australia, Singapore, Bali, Japan, China, Hong Kong, Taipei, USA (including Honolulu), Canada and Argentina.
+Air New Zealand operates non-stop flights to Auckland from Fiji, Samoa, Tonga, Rarotonga, Tahiti, Niue, New Caledonia, Australia, Singapore, Bali, Japan, China, Hong Kong, Taipei, USA (including Honolulu) and Canada.

 Stepping ashore on Rangitoto Island is like landing on another planet and the hike to the summit is rewarded with spectacular 360° views.

 Where to go and what to see in Auckland

 Experience the adventure and natural beauty of New Zealand's largest city.
 Idyllic island sanctuaries, forest parks, surf beaches and renowned wine regions are all within 40 minutes of a sophisticated harbour city centre.